Next online class series begin February 26, 2023!

 In our last class, we will learn more about what the moments after birth can mean for the new or growing family and how to prepare emotionally and psychologically for the realities of post-partum life.
 We will finish out with a plan you have built for your homecoming days!

 Jennifer is a developmental psychologist who completed her PhD in 2009 at the University of California, Irvine.
 She has over a decade of experience in teaching as a faculty member at Boise State University.
-She specializes in the transition to parenthood and early family adjustment, including infant feeding practices, and would love to support you as you transition into a new or growing family!
-She is married with 4 children of her own (2 boys and 2 girls) who range in age from 3 to 12!
+Now living in Eugene, OR, she specializes in the transition to parenthood and early family adjustment, including infant feeding practices, and would love to support you as you transition into a new or growing family!
+She is married with 4 children of her own (2 boys and 2 girls) who range in age from 4 to 12!

 In 2022, Jennifer extended her education on birth and care of new mothers by certifying as a childbirth educator with ICEA (International Childbirth Education Association), a highly respected organization that supports mothers' freedom to make decisions based on knowledge of alternatives in family centered maternity and newborn care.
 Please reach out to me with any questions!